Extended World Classification System (EWoCS)

 Worlds that have interesting orbital interactions with other worlds.

-• Trojan: Worlds orbiting at the L4 or L5 lagrange point of another world that is at least 25 times as massive.
+- Trojan: Worlds orbiting at the L4 or L5 lagrange point of another world.
+This is only possible if the mass of the parent body is greater than 25 times that of the larger world.

 See Also